Three Lives Three Worlds, The Pillow Book: Plot

 Feng Jiu stayed in the Underworld, as not many people knew of Gun Gun's, her son, existence.
 Later, Qing Ti came to see her and told her that Dong Hua named him his successor, causing Feng Jiu to leave in panic.
 Gu Chou explained that the only time a powerful deity will name his successor is when that deity is about to die.

 Feng Jiu came to Tai Chen Palace and Zhong Lin told her the truth of that year.
 It turned out that Ji Heng used her father's life-saving grace against Dong Hua, asking him to divorce Feng Jiu and never marry.
 Dong Hua refused and cured Ji Heng's poison by transferring it to himself and returned her to her position as Princess of the Red Demon Clan, thus ending the debt.
 Dong Hua sent two letters with Chi Wu to tell the others to postpone the wedding and explain everything to Feng Jiu, but Chi Wu met with an enemy on the way and ended up in a coma for several months.
 Once Dong Hua knew, he rushed to find Feng Jiu, but at that time, the Hui Ming Realm began to collapse.
 Zhong Lin told Feng Jiu that Dong Hua had never reincarnated as a mortal, but had been preparing to purify the Hui Ming Realm.
 However, now he has chosen to stabilize it at the cost of his life.
 Zhong Lin then gave her the ring and said that it was made from half of Dong Hua's heart.

 Feng Jiu rushed to the Holy Blue Sea to find Dong Hua fighting with the demoness of the Hui Ming Realm, Miao Luo.
 Dong Hua had created a barrier to keep everyone out, but Feng Jiu managed to enter because of the ring.
 She ended up injured and laid dying in Dong Hua's arms.
 All hope of saving the two seemed lost until Bai Qian, Ye Hua, and Mo Yuan appeared, broke the barrier, and sealed off the dark energy of the Hui Ming Realm.

 Back in the Underworld, Gun Gun woke and Gu Chou took him to Feng Jiu's room, causing father and son to finally meet.

 Characters

 Main characters

-Bai Feng Jiu (白凤九) Born in September with a phoenix flower birthmark on her forehead, she was granted the name Feng Jiu, which means 'Phoenix Nine'.
+Bái Fèng Jiǔ (白凤九): Born in September with a phoenix flower birthmark on her forehead, she was given the name Feng Jiu, which literally translates as 'Phoenix Nine'.
 The youngest ruler of one of Qing Qiu's territories, Feng Jiu is the only known red nine-tailed red fox in the world and is known as the second most beautiful girl after Bai Qian.
 She is Bai Qian's only niece, and was quite spoiled growing up.
 However, because she fell in love with Dong Hua, Feng Jiu experienced much bitterness.
 Feng Jiu has a childish personality that she only reveals to those close to her while maintaining her mature queen facade in front of others.